 Cervical Screening Awareness Week!

 It's Cervical Screening awareness week 11th June to 17th June 2018.
 Smear tests can save lives, it isn't the most pleasant test but it's simple and effective.
 If you are due or overdue, book an appointment with the nurse.

 Friends and Family results are now active:

-We have got our results for March's "friends and family" test and needless to say are very pleased with the responses we have received.
+We have got our results for April's "friends and family" test and needless to say are very pleased with the responses we have received.
 Please click the link below to see our findings (You can also view this months results and previous months results by clicking the "Friends and Family Test Info" tab on the right hand side of the page):

 Friends and Family results Sept 2018